raise-isayan/FakeCert/Readme.md

 The cert.txt file contains the rules for changing the certificate.

 This file is described in the following format.
-The character code must be written in UTF-8.
+Note that the character encoding must be UTF-8.

 ```